Why Should I Pay For A Consultation?

 hot fat chips.jpg

 “It’s like a hot fat spatter when you’re frying chips” Now, this one is good.
 I like this one and say it myself.
 The laser beam is dispensed to the skin in a nano-second, that’s one billionth of a second.
 A tiny square of light measuring between 2 and 5 square mm disappears into the skin so fast that you wouldn’t have time to even think of the word “chips” before it’s all over.
-There’s no throbbing welt afterwards and no shock waves careering across your skin and down both legs, making your stomach churn.
+There’s no throbbing welt afterwards and no shock waves careening across your skin and down both legs, making your stomach churn.
+And definitely no need for a hospital visit or medical attention.
+However, the desire to shout a swear word is quite pressing but once this is over and done with it’s all back to normal again.

 electric shock words.jpg